 A Day in the Clinic

-The day starts promptly at 7:30 a.m. with kennels lining the walls of the clinic, there’s animals to attend to.
-This involves cleaning their bedding, feeding and attending to each different species needs.
-Each animal is given a check up and updates on their health written down in records.
-Medication is administered to those who are prescribed.
-Throughout the day the animals receive constant care and enrichment, sometimes not ending with sunset and care will continue late into the night.
+The day starts promptly at 7:00 a.m. with patients lining the walls of the clinic, there’s animals to attend to.
+This involves cleaning their bedding, feeding, and attending to each different species medical needs.
+Every animal is given a check-up and updates on their health written down in records.
+Treatments are administered to those who are prescribed.
+Throughout the day the animals receive constant care and enrichment, sometimes not ending with sunset - care will continue late into the night.
 Many of these animals are release candidates which need rehab work and exercise.
 Other animals in the clinic are orphaned babies in incubators, those with injuries or confiscated animals in quarantine for assessment.
-A day in the clinic is always an exciting and rewarding experience here at the Ranch.
+A day in the clinic is always an exciting and rewarding experience at the Toucan Rescue Ranch!

-The rescued birds and animals belong to Costa Rica.
-The wildlife ministry monitors our activities but they do not contribute financially.
-As caretakers of this wildlife, we are responsible for the cost of their medical care and food.
-We do educational walks, have an authentic guest house experience, and do symbolic adoptions to raise money to care for the animals.
+All rescued animals belong to Costa Rica and the wildlife governing body known as MINAE.
+The wildlife ministry monitors our activities, but do not contribute financially.
+As caretakers for wildlife, we are responsible for the cost of their medical care, diets, housing, special demands, and so forth.
+We do educational walks, have an authentic guesthouse experience, and have a symbolic adoption program to raise money to care for rescued wildlife.

-The Ranch rescues wildlife with the intention of releasing the animal back into its natural environment.
-If TRR has the capacity to completely rehabilitate the animal from its former injuries/condition, then, with permission from MINAE, we release that animal back into its habitat.
+TRR rescues wildlife with the intention of releasing the animal back into its natural environment.
+If TRR has the capacity to completely rehabilitate the animal from its former injuries/condition, then, with collaboration with MINAE, we release that animal back into its habitat.